dispatchrun/netjail/README.md

 ### Protection against DNS rebinding attacks

-DNS rebinding attacks occur when an attacker attempts to forge the DNS responses recieved by an application, to route connections to addresses of their choosing.
+DNS rebinding attacks occur when an attacker attempts to forge the DNS responses received by an application, to route connections to addresses of their choosing.
 For example, they could cause the DNS resolution for *example.com* to resolve to *127.0.0.1*, resulting in the application unknowningly connecting to localhost instead of a remote server.